MicrosoftDocs/power-pages-docs/power-pages-docs/configure/enable-azure-storage.md

 ## Enable Azure Blob Storage for basic or multistep forms with attachments

-You must create a storage account with **Resource manager** as the deployment model.
-More information: [Create an Azure storage account](/azure/storage/common/storage-account-create?tabs=azure-portal).
+Create a storage account with **Resource manager** as the deployment model.
+For more information, see [Create an Azure storage account](/azure/storage/common/storage-account-create?tabs=azure-portal).

 After the storage account is running, add role based permissions to the app in Azure:

-1. Sign in to the [Azure portal](https://portal.azure.com) where the storage account was created.
+1. Sign in to the [Azure portal](https://portal.azure.com), where the storage account was created.
-1. Go to **Resource groups** and select the resource group, which contains the storage account.
+1. Go to **Resource groups** and select the resource group that contains the storage account.
 1. Select **Access Control (IAM)** > **Add** > **Add role assignment**.
 1. Select the **Reader** role and then select **Next**.
-1. Select **User, group, or service principal** and then select **Select members**.
+1. Select **User, group, or service principal**, and then select **Select members**.
 1. On the right side, select the portal application by searching your site name and then select the **Select** button.
 The application name is in the format `Portals-<site name>` with `<site name>` being the name of your Power Pages site.
 1. Select **Review + assign** >  **Review + assign**.
 1. Go to the storage account and select **Access Control (IAM)** > **Add** > **Add role assignment**.